Innovative approach to antibiotic resistance

 Van Hasselt recently received a grant from the Elise Mathilde Fund and the LUF to further develop his research proposal.
-The Elise Mathilde Foundation has been associated with the LUF since 2016 and funds - supplemented with funding from the LUF - scientific projects.
+The Elise Mathilde Foundation has been associated with LUF since 2016 and funds scientific projects, supplemented with funding from LUF.
 With the combined support Van Hasselt can develop a so-called 'proof of concept'.

 "The grant is a nice stepping stone," says Van Hasselt.
 "Thanks to this funding, I can show the potential of this project, for example by drawing up a dosing schedule for one bacterial strain.
-I can use that example for larger subsidy applications, such as a Vidi grant from the Netherlands Organization for Scientific Research (NWO)."
+I can use the results for larger grant applications, such as a Vidi grant from the Netherlands Organization for Scientific Research (NWO)."

 In the longer term, Van Hasselt also hopes to look at the combination of different antibiotics to combat resistance.
 'If bacteria become resistant to one particular antibiotic, they sometimes become more sensitive to another type of antibiotic.
 Perhaps it is possible to set up a cyclical dosing schedule in which we treat infections with different types of antibiotics in turn.
 I would like to do more research on that subject."

 With your support we can achieve so much more: giving more scientists and talented students the chance to realize their dreams and projects.
 Would you like to know more about supporting your alma mater?
 Please visite our Contribution page.